spietrek/spietrek.github.io/_posts/2017-11-22-Styled--Components.md

   font-family: Lato, sans-serif;
 `;
 ```
-4. Now that we have our styled components created, it is now time to add them to the render function.
+4. Now that we have our styled components created, it is time to add them to the render function.
 Replace the render function with the following code.
 As you can see, using actual component names, versus generic element names with classes, provides a nice benefit. styled-components will give you a more semantic component hierarchy by default.

 ```
   render() {